We earn commissions using affiliate links.

 However, if the user is in a hurry and would prefer non-interrupted access to their data, then they can disable it the next 24-hours from the re-prompt window as it appears asking to confirm the identity.
 When we tested it, there was a delay and lag in the re-prompt popup of the web panel.
 Also, it failed to appear on numerous locations and sometimes it took some good 8-10 seconds to appear on our 50 Mbps fiber Internet connection.

-Multi-Factor Authentication is where the LastPass really upped their security level above all its competitors.
+Multi-Factor Authentication is where LastPass really upped their security level above all its competitors.
 The multifactor authentication adds an extra layer of security that requires the authenticating user to verify their identity with a second login step.
-Generally, it requires push notification approval or a one-time password on your smartphone device or a USB-based key (premium feature), amongst other ways of authentication that LastPass has to offer.
+Generally, it requires to push notification approval or a one-time password on your smartphone device or a USB-based key (premium feature), amongst other ways of authentication that LastPass has to offer.

 The free version offers 8 different kinds of authenticators including LastPass’s authenticator, Google authenticator, etc.

 You can add trusted devices that will not require multifactor authentication.
 This is valid for 30 days after which you need to add the trusted device again.

 The level of user-friendliness is above average if not excellent.
 The lower score can be attributed to the large number of features that LastPass has to offer.
 Full points for the extensions, which are fairly easy to use.
 All the features are there with a complementing search option.

 Vault tour on the web-panel could have some more content added to help the user get acquainted with all the key features and settings.
 A short vault tour followed by an option to “explore further” would be a nice touch.
-To sum it up, LastPass scores decently on the user-friendliness with room for improvement in future updates.
+To sum it up, LastPass scores decently on user-friendliness with room for improvement in future updates.
 They can take inspiration from RememBear, which is a promising new kid on the block.

 The knowledge base section of their official website has an extensive amount of information regarding operations, troubleshooting, and features.
 Further queries can be escalated to the support team.